-Sarah, The Labyrinth Sarah, the plucky heroine of The Labyrinth, is so confusing that the villain of the film actually sings a song about how he has no idea what the hell she wants, because he has given her everything she asked for.
+Sarah, the plucky heroine of The Labyrinth, is so confusing that the villain of the film actually sings a song about how he has no idea what the hell she wants, because he has given her everything she asked for.
 All Sarah does is dream about being a powerful, smart queen in a fantasy land, so much so that she treats her parents cruelly when they ask her to babysit her brother.
 So when she begs David Bowie to take said brother away, he does.
 And when she begs for him back, he gives her a chance, and then eventually relents.
 And although he was a totally babely David Bowie (who was definitely a child predator—Sarah was 15, but this is high fantasy and queens got married at all sorts of ages, right?) and asks her to marry him and rule beside him, she refuses.
 She actually gets everything she asks for, and is still pissed off.
 Also, why would Sarah ever want to go back to the Toronto soundstage she lives in instead of ruling over a Jim Henson wonderland?

 After finally donning his iconic red cape and becoming the hero he was destined to be, Superman is ready to do battle with his arch nemesis, General Zod.
 His arena?
 A major population center!
 Instead of taking the fight to the arctic, or you know, outer space, the two Kryptonian powerhouses duke it out in the heart of Metropolis, the very city Superman has sworn to protect.
 The result?
 Untold casualties and like a bajillion dollars in property damage.
 Nice one, Supes.
 He didn't even get nicer in the sequel!

 Actually, everyone in The Notebook is horrible, but Allie is especially so.
 Indeed, true love is all-powerful, yadda yadda, but Allie breaks poor Lon's heart because she agreed to marry him while being in love with another dude.
 She cheats on him because the other guy obsessively built a house for her—and he is happy to take her back because he loves her, which is kind of better than she deserves...?

 Okay, so it is a little unfair, because Tom is perpetually trying to kill Jerry.
 But Tom is a cat and Jerry is a mouse, and whether or not we like it, a cat killing a mouse is the natural order of things.
 A mouse frying/eviscerating/decapitating a cat is just plain cruelty.

 I don't know about that lightsaber-wielding Yoda in the newer Star Wars (because, um, apparently a mere 20 years makes a huge difference to your mobility and combat tactics when you are 900 years old?), but in the earlier incarnations, Yoda is kind of a jerk.
 Besides his impish demeanor and comic relief during his earlier interactions, he is a constant source of doubt for Luke as he develops his abilities.
 He tells Luke to leave his weapons behind when he faces the Darth mindfuck, but thank goodness Luke doesn't listen.
 And when his friends suffer—because compassion is apparently something the Force isn't into—Yoda is all, "Decide you must, how to serve them best.
 If you leave now, help them you could; but you would destroy all for which they have fought, and suffered."
 The lesson learned?
 Don't listen to Yoda.
 He's trying to kill us all.

 When Morpheus first meets Neo in The Matrix, he talks about this thing that Neo knows but can’t explain, describing it as “a splinter in your mind, driving you mad.”
 For viewers, that splinter is the Mobius strip of pop psychology that comes farting out Larry Fishburne’s mouth for three feature films and one video game.
 At their core, the machines basically wanted to live with us all peacefully, in a symbiotic relationship, until Morpheus is all like, "No, let's live in the real world and look like a bunch of Burning Man rejects and eat horrible coagulated gruel."

 Oh, big, scary alien in the jungle, right?
 He's gotta be horrific, killing all those poor, innocent American soldiers who are just on their way to rescue an operative.
 Except, Dutch and his crew were on a black ops mission reeking of Cold War-era double dealings, and the Predator is only going after the soldiers who are armed and have the intention to kill.
 (Please note: Anna is unarmed and also unscathed.)
 Dutch and Co. go in and decimate an entire camp of Soviet-affiliated humans, and then are surprised when the Predator identifies them as worthy opponents.
 The Predator can, at least, determine the difference between killing innocents and warriors.